 (1) The following individuals are eligible to participate in PEBB-sponsored benefit plans:

-(b) A seasonal or intermittent employee described as follows:
+(b) A permanent position seasonal or intermittent employee who meets the following requirements:

-(A) An individual hired for the first time is eligible for PEBB-sponsored benefit plans if expected to work at least a 90-day continual period and work at least half-time or in a position classified as job share.
-The eligible employee must enroll within 30 days of his or her hire date or eligibility.
+(A) An individual hired for the first time if expected to work a 90-day continual period and works at least half-time or in a position classified as job share.
+The eligible employee must enroll within 30 days of his or her hire date or eligibility; or

-(B) An individual hired for the first time, working at least half-time or in a position classified as job share and not expected to work a 90-day or more continual period is eligible for PEBB-sponsored benefit plans if they work more than a 90-day continual period.
-When the eligible employee submits enrollment forms, the benefits are retroactive to the first of the month following 30 days from the individual’s hire date.
+(B) An individual hired for the first time working at least half-time or in a position classified as job share and who was not expected to work a 90-day or more continual period, and works more than a 90-day continual period.
+When the eligible employee submits enrollment forms to their agency, the employee is retro enrolled in benefits to the first day of the month following the individual’s hire date; or

 (C) A previously ineligible employee returning to work is eligible for benefit plans once they accumulate a total of 60 calendar days of employment within the current or immediately previous plan year.
 The 60 calendar days of employment need not be consecutive.

-(c) A current spouse, domestic partner, or an eligible dependent child listed by the eligible employee on the required enrollment form or the electronic equivalent.
-An ex-spouse or ex-domestic partner is not eligible for active, or retired, employee PEBB plan coverage.
+(d) A current spouse, domestic partner, or an eligible dependent child listed by the person who is eligible under subsection (1)(a), (b), (c), or (d) of this rule on the required enrollment form or the electronic equivalent (an ex-spouse or ex-domestic partner is not eligible for active, or retired, employee PEBB plan coverage).

-(2) The eligible employee is responsible to maintain a valid PEBB enrollment for all eligible individuals receiving coverage.
+(2) The eligible employee is responsible to maintain a valid PEBB enrollment for all eligible family members receiving coverage.
 See OAR 101-020-0025.

 Stat.
 Auth.: ORS 243.061 - 243.302